 Five documents are represented in the document submission rate table: Judgment and Commitment Order (J&C), presentence report (PSR), Statement of Reasons (SOR), Indictment/Information (Ind), and Plea Agreements (Plea).
 The J&C and PSR generally are submitted in a standardized format.
 PSRs waived by the court are indicated in a separate column.
 Standardized forms for the Statement of Reasons are most frequently submitted; however, transcripts or partial transcripts from the sentencing hearing are also included as Statement of Reasons Received.
 Cases in which the Commission was unable to determine definitively whether the offender's guilty plea was entered pursuant to a written agreement are excluded from the Plea Agreement totals.
 The total requested documents received column is derived from adding the total number of received documents from the Judgment and Commitment Order (J&C), Presentence Report (PSR), Statement of Reasons (SOR), Indictment/Information (Ind), and Plea Agreements (Plea).
-The total requested documents not received column is derived from adding the total number of not received documents from the Judgment and Commitment Order (J&C), Presentence Report (PSR), Statement of Reasons (SOR), Indictment/Information (Ind), and Plea Agreements (Plea).
+The total requested documents from the Judgment served from adding the total number of not received documents from the Judgment of Reasons (SOR), Indictment/Information (Ind), and Plea Agreemente Report (PSR), Statement of Reasons (SOR), Indictment/Information (Ind), and Plea Agreements (Plea).
 Cases where the PSR is waived, there is no written plea agreement/trial, and where the Commission was unable to definitively determine whether the offender's guilty plea was entered pursuant to a written plea agreement are all excluded from the calculations for the total requested documents column.